 Rules for each vary from blanket exemption to time-limited 100% exemption to partial discount.
-If these are relevant to your vehicle we recommend reading the detail here.
+If these are relevant to your vehicle we recommend reading more about discounts and exemptions.

 - £12.50 for most vehicle types, including cars, motorcycles and vans (up to and including 3.5 tonnes)